U.S. News Rankings

 |SAT/ACT scores must be received by||January 1|

-The student-faculty ratio at University of Miami is 11:1, and the school has 51.7 percent of its classes with fewer than 20 students.
-The most popular majors at University of Miami include: Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Communication, Journalism, and Related Programs; Social Sciences; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 90.2 percent.
+The student-faculty ratio at University of Miami is 11:1, and the school has 53.5 percent of its classes with fewer than 20 students.
+The most popular majors at University of Miami include: Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Social Sciences; Communication, Journalism, and Related Programs; and Health Professions and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 90.5 percent.

 |Student gender distribution|